Light Years Ahead of the Competition

 4. Which licence?

-The third choice you need to make is about what licence you want to get.
+If you choose to do a full (or restricted) motorcycle licence straight away you need to make a choice about what licence you want to get.
 There are three different categories of motorcycle licence that you can achieve.
 Before you can go for one of these, you will need to have taken CBT and passed a motorcycle theory test.
-You can either do these separately, or you can book them all as part of an intensive course culminating in your practical test on the last day.
+You can either do these separately, or you can book them all as part of an intensive course culminating in your practical test on the last day of each training (Module 1 and then Module 2).
 Age is a factor as to what options you have and is governed by law.

 At 16 years old you can obtain a provisional licence and on passing your CBT you can ride a 50cc moped on ‘L’ plates.